eduardafa/shaw-and-partners-technical-challenge/README.md

 # Shaw and Partners - Back-End Technical Challenge
 </div>

-This repository was created to present a technical test for the job position of BackEnd Golang programmer at Shaw and Partners.
+This repository was created to present a technical test for the job position of BackEnd Developer at Shaw and Partners.

 **OBSERVATION: The tests were not finished as I wanted.
 Some issues were found, but due to lack of time, they can't be resolved.**